Home Donate New Search Gallery How-To Books Links Workshops About Contact

 Nikon 35mm f/1.8 (52mm filters, 6.95 oz/197.0g).

-For many photographers, including myself, I could quite happily shoot with nothing but this lens on my camera all day and night.
+For many photographers, including myself, I could quite happily shoot with nothing but this lens on my camera forever.
+Learn to move in and out and you don't need a zoom.

 Nikon 55-200mm VR

-This $200 tele lens is magnificent.
-It is optically one of Nikon's best lenses, and handles and works great on every DX camera.
+This lightweight $150 tele lens is magnificent.
+It is optically marvelous, and handles and works great on every DX camera.

-More advantages are that it weighs next to nothing, it takes the same 52mm filters as most Nikon lenses like the 18-55mm and 35mm f/1.8 lenses, and that is has Vibration Reduction (Image Stabilization) for sharp hand-held shots at every focal length.
+It takes the same 52mm filters as most Nikon lenses like the older 18-55mm and 35mm f/1.8 lenses, and has Vibration Reduction (Image Stabilization) for sharp hand-held shots at every focal length.

-The only negatives to this superb and compact $200 lens is that you need to be careful to grab the camera and not the lens, since the bayonet lens mount is plastic (this keeps weight down), and that you have to move a switch to get into manual focus mode.
-All the other lenses, except the 18-55mm kit lens, allow instant manual focus override simply by grabbing the focus ring.
+The only negatives to this superb and compact lens is that you need to be careful to grab the camera and not the lens, since the bayonet lens mount is plastic (this keeps weight down), and that you have to move a switch to get into manual focus mode.
+More expensive lenses often allow instant manual focus override simply by grabbing the focus ring.

-I own huge pro f/2.8 tele zooms and the much larger 70-300mm VR, and I still prefer to shoot this 55-200mm VR lens when I shoot DX.
-I prefer its small size and focal length range.
+I own huge pro f/2.8 tele zooms, but I still prefer to shoot this 55-200mm VR lens when I shoot DX.
+I prefer its small size and focal length range; that's the whole point of DX cameras.

-You can pay more, but all you're getting will be tougher build quality, more weight, the need for bigger filters, instant manual-focus override, and lose the ability to zoom as short as 55mm.
+You can pay more, but all you're getting will be tougher build quality, more weight, the need for bigger filters, instant manual-focus override and faster autofocus — but you'll lose the ability to zoom as short as 55mm.

-If you really want to pay more (I don't), you can use either of the 70-300mm VR or 70-200mm f/2.8 VR on DX instead, but why pay that much money just to carry more weight?
-The only good reason is if you need f/2.8 for sports at night.
+If you really want to pay more (I don't), you can use either of the 70-300mm DX AF-P VR or 70-200mm f/2.8 FL on DX instead, but why pay that much money just to carry more weight?
+The pictures are the same.

 Nikon 18-200mm